-History of the OSI model: Core Ideas and Definitions
+Core Ideas and Definitions

 OSI is a service definition that gives an abstract meaning to how entities interact across layers.
 This differs from communication protocols that offer a concrete technical definition of how messages should propagate within a single layer.